andreaferretti/factor-tutorial/README.md

 We will now define our first function.
 Factor has a slightly odd naming: since functions are just written from left to right, they are simply called **words**, and this is what we will do from now on.
 Modules in Factor define words in terms of previous words and are then called **vocabularies**.

 We will want to compute the factorial.
 To start with a concrete example, we compute the factorial of `10`, so we start by writing `10` on the stack.
 Now, the factorial is the product of the numbers from `1` to `10`, so we should produce such a list of numbers first.
-Tokenization is trivial in Factor, as words are always space separated, and this allows you to use any combination of non-whitespace characters as an identifier.

-The function to produce a range is reasonably called `[a,b]`.
+The function to produce a range is reasonably called `[a,b]` (tokenization is trivial in Factor, as words are always space separated, and this allows you to use any combination of non-whitespace characters as an identifier).
 In our case one of the extremes is just `1`, so we can use the simpler word `[1,b]` instead.
 If you write that in the listener, you will be prompted with a choice, because the name `[1,b]` is not imported by default.
 Factor is able to suggest to import the `math.ranges` vocabulary, so choose that option and proceed.

 You should now have on your stack a rather opaque structure which looks like